Quantitative Convergence for Sequential Interacting Diffusions via Incremental Relative Entropy: Introduction and main results

 Motivated by these algorithmic imperatives, we study a different particle approximation: a \emph{sequential (directed) interacting diffusion} in which the interaction is causal along the index.
 Namely, the $i$-th particle interacts only with its predecessors $\{1,\dots,i-1\}$:

-As $N\to\infty$, the empirical measure (and also in particular the terminal particle $X^N$) associated with \eqref{eq:seqSDE} converges to the \emph{same} McKean--Vlasov equation \eqref{eq:limitSDE}; the key difference is structural: \eqref{eq:seqSDE} is \emph{non-exchangeable}, i.e. the particle system \eqref{eq:seqSDE} will {\em not} stay invariant under index permutations and its interaction graph is \emph{directed/lower-triangular} rather than symmetric.
+As $N\to\infty$, the empirical measure (and also in particular the terminal particle $X^N$) associated with \eqref{eq:seqSDE} converges to the \emph{same} McKean--Vlasov equation \eqref{eq:limitSDE}; the key difference is structural: \eqref{eq:seqSDE} is \emph{non-exchangeable}, i.e. the particle system \eqref{eq:seqSDE} is not invariant under index permutations and its interaction graph is \emph{directed/lower-triangular} rather than symmetric.
 Thus, the sequential system provides a concrete and analytically tractable example of a non-exchangeable particle system with a sequential (directed) interaction architecture.
+A similar lower-triangular, predecessor-dependent structure appears in recent mathematical models of causally masked Transformer self-attention, where token representations are treated as interacting particles driven by prefix empirical inputs; see, for instance, \cite{geshkovski2023emergence,karagodin2024clustering,castin2025unified,rigollet2025meanfield,duerinckx2026kinetic}.

-\textbf{Cost profile and ``online'' refinement.} For a generic kernel, simulating \eqref{eq:seqSDE} up to index $N$ still requires evaluating interactions against $\mu^{i-1}_t$ for each $i$, so the total interaction work scales as $\sum_{i=2}^N O(i-1) = O(N^2/2)$ to be compared with $O(N^2)$ for the fully-coupled mean-field system \eqref{eq:Classical_IPS} (the same time-discretization factor multiplies both costs).
+\textbf{Cost profile and ``online'' refinement.} For a general kernel, simulating \eqref{eq:seqSDE} up to index $N$ still requires evaluating interactions against $\mu^{i-1}_t$ for each $i$, so the total interaction work scales as $\sum_{i=2}^N O(i-1) = O(N^2/2)$ to be compared with $O(N^2)$ for the fully-coupled mean-field system \eqref{eq:Classical_IPS} (the same time-discretization factor multiplies both costs).
 The crucial advantage is \emph{marginal}: once $(X^1,\dots,X^N)$ has been simulated, adding one more particle $X^{N+1}$ leaves the already-generated trajectories unchanged, and the extra computational cost is only $O(N)$ (again up to the time-discretization factor).
 In contrast, for the classical mean-field system \eqref{eq:Classical_IPS}, increasing $N$ changes the drift of every particle through $\mu^N_t$, so improving accuracy by enlarging the ensemble typically entails re-computing a new $(N+1)$-particle system, with extra cost again of order $O(N^2)$.
-This ``online'' refinement mechanism is a primary motivation for the sequential model.
-We also mention that this sequential $O(N)$ architecture aligns naturally with modern \emph{online learning} and \emph{streaming data} paradigms \cite{bottou2010large,kushner2003stochastic,robbins1951stochastic}.
+This ``online'' refinement mechanism is one motivation for the sequential model and is illustrated in Figure~\ref{fig:complexity_comparison}.